civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 68

-    For the purpose of assessing whether a substance is toxic or is capable of becoming toxic — or for the purpose of assessing whether to control, or the manner in which to control, a substance, **a product that contains a substance or a product that may release a substance into the environment** — including a substance specified on the list of toxic substances in Schedule 1, either Minister may
+    For the purpose of assessing whether a substance is toxic or is capable of becoming toxic — or for the purpose of assessing whether to control, or the manner in which to control, a substance, a product that contains a substance or a product that may release a substance into the environment — including a substance specified on the list of toxic substances in Schedule 1, either Minister may

-    collect or generate data and conduct investigations respecting any matter in relation to **the** substance **or product** including
+    collect or generate data and conduct investigations respecting any matter in relation to the substance or product including

   **(2)** Paragraph 68(a) of the Act is amended by adding the following after subparagraph (iii):

     whether exposure to the substance in combination with exposure to other substances has the potential to cause cumulative effects,

-    whether there is a vulnerable population in relation to the substance,
+    whether there is a vulnerable population or environment in relation to the substance,

   **(3)** Subparagraphs 68(a)(v) and (vi) of the Act are replaced by the following:

-    the ability of the substance to cause delayed or latent effects over the lifetime of an organism, **including carcinogenic, mutagenic or neurotoxic effects**,
+    the ability of the substance to cause delayed or latent effects over the lifetime of an organism, including carcinogenic, mutagenic or neurotoxic effects,

     the ability of the substance to cause survival impairment of an organism,